-Dry lining stud partition walls is a project any homeowner can take on.
-All you need is the right tools, materials, and this dry lining guide.
+Dry lining a stud partition wall is a project any DIYer can do.
+All you need is the right tools, materials, instructions and these dry lining tips.

-In this guide, I’ll walk you through the dry lining process, from selecting the right plasterboard to taping and jointing.
+In this step-by-step guide, I’ll walk you through the dry lining process, from selecting the best plasterboard to taping and jointing.

 In a Hurry?
 Find top-rated plasterers in your area by clicking the button below: